A Few Suggestions for Swifter Turn Times

-The appraisal profession is evolving continuously.
-On a regular basis, it seems, appraisers are asked to offer more information or have steps added to their process.
-They do this additional work to guarantee the end user is presented with the best information available.
-In order to keep up with the continuously changing requirements, Weaver Appraisal Group is always acquiring additional tools and improving processes in order to increase efficiency so we can do more work for you.
-At Weaver Appraisal Group we know that time is important to everybody, so we've listed a handful of tips you can do to decrease turn times on any appraisals you order with Weaver Appraisal Group.
+The appraisal profession is continuously evolving.
+Commonly, it seems, appraisers are asked to present extra information or have steps added to their research.
+All to guarantee the end user gets the best data available.
+In order to stay current with the continuously changing requirements, Weaver Appraisal Group is continuously researching additional tools and tweaking processes to increase efficiency so we can do more work for more efficiently.
+At Weaver Appraisal Group we know that time is important to everybody, so we've listed a couple of tips you can do to speed up the process on any appraisals ordered with Weaver Appraisal Group.

-- When you order online, you automatically receive e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+- By ordering online, you get automatic e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
 Ordering online is the single biggest time saver available to both of us!
-We don't have to manually enter information from a fax, and nor will you wonder whether we got the request.
+We don't have to re-key information from a fax, and you don't have to wonder whether we got the request.

-- Complete and accurate subject property data is crucial.
+- Complete and accurate subject property data is key.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with your assignment.
-Even a list of recent sales in the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the assignment.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-Feel free to call us at if you have any questions about your property or an assignment we're working on for you.
+You're always free to call us at if you have any questions about your property or a job we're working on for you.

-- Cookie-cutter homes are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'll find out on our own, knowing them as early as possible is likely to make your report arrive earlier.
+- It's relatively easy to appraise a cookie-cutter home.
+What takes time is analyzing how unique elements contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'd find out on our own anyway, and knowing them as soon as possible makes your report arrive more quickly.

-- One of the most time consuming steps of the appraisal process is setting an inspection date with the homeowner.
-It's understandable for a homeowner to be uneasy with an outsider inspecting every square foot of their home, taking pictures, and making lots of notes.
-A common belief is that they should make the place spotless before the appraiser comes by, with the belief that will make the house appraise for more money.
-So they put off the appraisal inspection until they can get around to cleaning.
+- Confirming an inspection time and date with the homeowner can be one of the most inefficient parts in the appraisal process.
+We understand that a homeowner may be uneasy with an unknown person looking in every square foot of their home, taking photos, and making lots of notes.
+A common belief is that they need to make the place spotless before the appraiser comes by, believing that will increase the value.
+So they delay the appointment until the house is cleaned.

-Coming from you -- the person they have been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
-Our website has several pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Tell them to call us if they want to meet the staff and learn more about our services.
-And tell them it's to their advantage to set the appointment quickly!
+Hearing it directly from you -- someone they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
+I encourage you to point your customers to this website, where we have multiple pages of relevant information for homeowners as well as others describing the appraisal process.
+Have them call us if they want to familiarize themselves with our staff and services.
+And tell them it benefits them to set the appointment without delay!

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available to you online.
-There's no faster or easier way to keep track of the status of your report.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+It's never been easier and faster to keep track of the status of your report.